Shot-noise reduction for lattice Hamiltonians: Concept

-In this work, we want to use a quantitative measure to compare a measurement strategy $\mathcal B_1$ that splits $H = \sum_{H_b \in \mathcal B_1} H_b$ with another one $\mathcal B_2$ that splits $H = \sum_{H_b \in \mathcal B_2} H_b$ by determining which one requires less measurements for achieving the same standrad error according to Eq.~\eqref{eq: std_error_partitioned}.
-Our results can also be interpreted as quantifying which strategy leads to a smaller standard error for the same number of measurements $M$, .
-To achieve this, the issue we first need to resolve is that the standard error of a partitioned observable in Eq.~\eqref{eq: std_error_partitioned}, not only depends on the different partitionings but also on the specific measurement budget allocation $M_b$.
-It turns out, that comparing partitioning strategies for the optimal measurement budget allocation, which minimizes the sampling error, makes the comparison independent of the distribution of the $M_b$~\cite{crawford2021efficient}: \begin{lemma}[Optimal sampling budget allocation of partitioned observables] Let $\mathcal B$ be a partitioning of the observable $H=\sum_{H_b \in \mathcal B} H_b$, then the standard error of the partitioned observable under optimal allocation of sampling budget $M=\sum M_b$ is given by:
+To show the advantages of geometric partitioning, we first seek a quantitative measure to compare a measurement strategy $\mathcal B_1$ that splits $H = \sum_{H_b \in \mathcal B_1} H_b$ with another one $\mathcal B_2$ that splits $H = \sum_{H_b \in \mathcal B_2} H_b$ by determining which one requires less measurements for achieving the same standrad error according to Eq.~\eqref{eq: std_error_partitioned}.
+To achieve this, we first need to resolve the issue that the standard error of a partitioned observable in Eq.~\eqref{eq: std_error_partitioned} not only depends on the different partitionings but also on the specific measurement budget allocation $M_b$.
+It turns out that comparing partitioning strategies for the optimal measurement budget allocation, which minimizes the sampling error, makes the comparison independent of the distribution of the $M_b$~\cite{crawford2021efficient}: